bambadij/indian_startup/readme.md

 |-----------|-------------|:-------------:|------:|
 | LP1       | Indian Startup Funding Analysis  |  [https://medium.com/@bambadij/exploratory-data-analysis-for-indian-startup-ecosystem-a-visualization-approach-of-indian-startup-50d1c2ec5cc5](/) | [[https://azubiafrica-my.sharepoint.com/:u:/g/personal/bambo_traore_azubiafrica_org/EU2AvxNUPUNGl4AwnnkJvuMBYHaFhlkzsxNNbfRbHR7S1w?e=nzi9jI]](/) |

+## Project Description
+Ideas, creativity, and execution are essential for a start-up to flourish.
+But are they enough?
+Investors provide start-ups and other entrepreneurial ventures with the capital---popularly known as "funding"---to think big, grow rich, and leave a lasting impact.
+In this project, you are going to analyse funding received by start-ups in India from 2018 to 2021.
+You will find the data for each year of funding in a separate csv file in the dataset provided.
+In these files you'll find the start-ups' details, the funding amounts received, and the investors' information.
 ## **Column names and description in Final Data:**

 -   **Company/Brand**: Name of the company/start-up